WordPress/openverse/docs/projects/README.md

 sense to create issues in the order which they must be completed; this allows work to begin if, for some reason, there is delay in creating issues for work at the end of a project.
 It also however makes sense to priorize issues that are "good first issues" and "help wanted" issues contributors outside of the core maintainers can help with.

 It is important to make sure dependencies are documented when creating these issues.
 Issues which depend on another issue or set of issues should be labeled as "blocked" and reference the blocking issue(s).

+Whenever possible, issues should be written so that an implementor can complete an atomic unit of work without needing to understand the full scope and technicalities of the project.
+The issue description should contain all necessary information to complete the issue.
+This can include linking to specific relevant sections of the existing implementation plan(s).

 ### Implementation (`status: In Progress`)

 In the implementation phase, contributors begin work on the project.
 At this point the work has been divided into discrete tasks and ordered according to priority.
-Folks who have _not read_ the motivating documents or who even lack a full understanding of the project should be able to jump in and work on individual pieces of the project by _exclusively_ reading the information present in the GitHub issue or task they are being assigned.

-> **Warning**
->
-> If this isn't possible, planning was insufficient, and we may want to place
-> the project in `status: On Hold` to re-adjust.
-It's a very important aspect of
-> the work.

-In this phase, contributors should feel the benefits of all the planning and textual material generated in earlier phases.
+Contributors should feel the benefits of all the planning and textual material generated in earlier phases.
 For the most part, contributors should feel as though they are just able to "do the work".

 It's likely during implementation we'll come across faulty assumptions or new problems which require design.
 It is important that any realization like this which blocks or delays the delivery of the project be clearly documented in the weekly updates.

+Ideally, issues stand on their own and do not require reading the full implementation plans.
+For some issues, complexity prevents this from being possible.
+If the contributor working on an issue is still unable to achieve clarity on the details of an issue, even after reading the relevant parts of the implementation plan, this would be a signal that details were not sufficiently captured during implementation.

+If at any point during implementation, it is discovered that the implementation planning did not sufficiently capture the details of the project, we will put the project back into a planning status.
+Someone familiar with the broader scope of the project will be assigned to explore the discovered discrepancies and sufficiently resolve them for the project to continue in confidence.

+This is distinct from when the implementation plan has explicitly called out that an ambiguity exists that will need to be resolved after a specific part of the implementation is complete.
+The main idea here is that if at any point during implementation, contributors are unclear on what they are meant to implement or how they're meant to implement it, and this wasn't an expected part of the project during planning, then something potentially big was missed during planning.

+In these cases, it is worth taking a step back to ensure that the full scope of the plan is defined and being followed.

 #### Notes for Implementors